Your most popular end of financial year questions, and answers

-Q. How can I claim my car?
+Q. How can I claim for my vehicle?

 Q. I’ve got no cash.
-What can I do to cover my taxes?
+How am I going to be able to pay for my tax bills?

-A small-business loan is another effective alternative.
+A small business loan is a effective alternative.

-Q. What amount of tax will I have to pay?
+Q. What amount of tax will I be required to pay?

 Q. Should I be GST-registered for the coming financial year?

-Q. Do I need to perform a stocktake?
+Q. Do I need to perform an inventory?

 Q. Can I do my EOFY taxes myself?